Create a new module

 To create a packaged executable:

 1. First, create a Python virtual environment in your module’s directory to ensure your module has access to any required libraries.
-Be sure you are within your Python virtual environment for the rest of these steps: your terminal prompt should include the name of your virtual environment in parenthesis.
+Be sure you are within your Python virtual environment for the rest of these steps: your terminal prompt should include the name of your virtual environment in parentheses.

 2. Create a requirements.txt file containing a list of all the dependencies your module requires.
 For example, a requirements.txt file with the following contents ensures that the Viam Python SDK (viam-sdk), PyInstaller (pyinstaller), and the Google API Python client (google-api-python-client) are installed: